L.E.K. Consulting: History

-In 1983, three Bain partners from London – James Lawrence, Iain Evans and Richard Koch – founded L.E.K.
+In 1983, three Bain partners from London – James Lawrence, Iain Evans and Richard Koch – left and founded L.E.K.

 L.E.K. merged with Alcar Consulting Group in 1993.
 Founded in 1979, Alcar pioneered value-based management (VBM) principles that maximized result impact for clients.

 Projects include providing strategic and commercial advice for the U.K. government on the privatisation of passenger train operating companies in the mid-1990s, assisting the launch of one of the first pure direct internet banks in 1996, and transforming a global pharmaceutical company into an industry leader in 2009.

 In 2007, L.E.K. was awarded the Queen's Award for Enterprise for international trade and export.
 In 2008, L.E.K. became the first global major management consulting firm to hold carbon neutral status.
 In 2022, the firm was ranked 9th by Firsthand in the "Vault Consulting 50".

 L.E.K. utilizes a local staffing model, where consultants travel less compared to other firms.